hertzmann/hertzmann.github.io/_posts/2026-05-15-dog-knowledge.md

 I am not an expert; this is just my interpretation based on my experiences and the books I've read on dog training.

 This post is decorated with photos of dogs that I've worked with at [the San Francisco SPCA](https://www.sfspca.org/), and my own rescue from the shelter.
-(The photos on my phone are 80\% dogs.)
+(The photos on my phone are like 80% dogs.)